ztnel/model.io/docs/source/about.rst

 Fully Permissive
 ~~~~~~~~~~~~~~~~
 Any software component can access and subscribe to system state models agnostic of your projects hierarchical structure.
-Simply import ``myosin`` from anywhere and get access to the systems state.
+Simply import ``myosin`` from anywhere to get access to the systems state descriptors.
+This allows any individual software components to house custom logic that is informed by the real-time state of the system as a whole.

 Thread Safety
 ~~~~~~~~~~~~~